Crowd Counting Considering Network Flow Constraints in Videos: Related Work

-People can be detected by a pedestrian detector\cite{KRSM}, face detector and head-shoulder detector\cite{LMZ}.
-In the pedestrian detection approach, a binary classifier is trained using common features, such as haar wavelets and histogram of oriented gradients (HOG)\cite{HOG}.
-Then the trained classifier can be applied to search for pedestrians by sliding window in image pyramid.
+\textbf{Counting by detection:} This kind of method allows to count people by a detector designed to detect each individual, for example, pedestrian detector\cite{KRSM}, face detector and head-shoulder detector\cite{LMZ,GCL}.
+In pedestrian detection approach, a binary classifier is trained using common features, such as Haar wavelets and histograms of oriented gradients (HOG)\cite{HOG}.
+Then the trained classifier can be applied to search for pedestrians by sliding window in the image pyramid.
 The detection performance can be further improved by deformable parts model\cite{DPM}.
-Pedestrian detection is scaling and distortion insensitive due to pyramid window searching and deformable parts model, which lead to cross-scene counting techniques.
-However, despite of remarkable progression, the accuracy of counting by detection heavily suffers from high missing rates of detectors, especially in high occlusion level.
+Pedestrian detection is distortion insensitive due to pyramid window search and deformable parts model, which leads to cross-scene counting techniques.
+However, despite the remarkable improvement, the accuracy of counting by detection seriously suffers from high missing rate of detectors, especially in high occlusion level.